 When it comes to meat production, beef uses far and away the most environmental resources.
 In fact, it requires 28 times more land, six times more fertilizer and 11 times more water compared to pork, chicken, dairy and eggs.
 So if you’re looking for a simple way to make a big impact, skip the burger.
-Or, don’t skip it — just grab a turkey burger instead.
+Or, don’t skip it — just grab a turkey burger or a veggie burger instead.

 Choose veggies when they’re available